 - Gambling and betting,

-The government provides many fiscal and non-fiscal incentives to cottage and small industries; like tax holiday for certain number of years, import duty exemption on equipment’s, preferential buying by government and focused entrepreneurship training and extension support
+The government provides many fiscal and non-fiscal incentives to cottage and small industries; like tax holiday for certain number of years, import duty exemption on machines, equipment, primary raw materials and primary packaging material, preferential buying by government and focused capacity development programs and supports.

 Depending on the priority of an industry, its viability and location, you may be able to lease government forest reserved land or government land for a fixed period.
 Depending on the availability, you could also apply for plots in one of the existing industrial estates and service centers.